matomo-org/developer-documentation/docs/tracking-api.md

   * `rand` **(recommended)** &mdash; Meant to hold a random value that is generated before each request.
 Using it helps avoid the tracking request being cached by the browser or a proxy.
   * `apiv` **(recommended)** &mdash; The parameter &amp;apiv=1 defines the api version to use (currently always set to 1)

-* Optional visitor info _(We recommend that these parameters be used if the information is available and relevant to your use case.)_
+* Optional User info _(We recommend that these parameters be used if the information is available and relevant to your use case.)_

     * `urlref` &mdash; The full HTTP Referrer URL.
 This value is used to determine how someone got to your website (ie, through a website, search engine or campaign).
     * `_cvar` &mdash; Visit scope [custom variables](http://piwik.org/docs/custom-variables/).
 This is a JSON encoded string of the custom variable array (see below for an example value).